If you are interested in tenancy opportunities at 5 St. Andrew’s Hill, please contact the Chambers Director for a confidential discussion.

 5SAH Family Team: Recruiting family practitioners

-5 St Andrew’s Hill is a specialist multi-practice set of barristers with a national and international reputation for excellence at providing high-quality advocacy and advice in asset forfeiture, criminal, family, extradition, civil and regulatory law.
+5 St Andrew’s Hill is a specialist multi-practice set of barristers with a national and international reputation for excellence at providing high-quality advocacy and advice in asset forfeiture, business crime, crime, family, extradition, civil and regulatory law.

-Due to demand for our services and ever-increasing workloads, as part of our programme for further expansion the Family Team at 5SAH, we are inviting applications from barristers with established practices, as well as juniors.
+Due to the demand for our services and ever-increasing workloads, as part of our programme for further expansion, the Family Team at 5SAH are inviting applications from barristers with established practices, as well as juniors.

 5SAH offers a highly competitive charging structure.

-All applications will be held in the strictest confidence.
+All applications will be treated in the strictest confidence.

-5 St Andrew’s Hill offer two 12 month pupillages each year.
-We recruit through the Pupillage Portal which opens in January .
+5 St Andrew’s Hill offers two 12 month pupillages each year.
+We recruit through the Pupillage Portal which is now open.
 We run a fair selection process that aims to recruit bright candidates who also demonstrate flair and personality.
 The process comprises two interviews: the first includes both a general interview and a legal problem; the second takes the form of an advocacy exercise.

 5SAH has added its name to the Bar Council’s Signatories to Best Practice Guideline in relation to Third Six Pupils.